 Depending on the size of the new opening, these may need to be two timbers fixed together (double trimmer) so that they can adequately transfer the load to the existing rafters on either side of the new opening.

-It generally good practice to strengthen the rafters on both sides of the opening as they are now taking more load.
-This can be achieved by bolting another rafter of the same size and length to the existing.
+It is generally good practice to strengthen the rafters on both sides of the opening as they are now taking more load.
+This can be achieved by bolting another rafter of the same size and length to the existing one.